Open-Attestation/documentation-website/website/docs/integrator-section/verifiable-document/ethereum/raw-document.md

 ### Creating raw document

-We will now create the data for your document.
-Paste the following JSON data into the right panel of the JSON schema validator tool:
+To create data for your document, paste the following JSON data into the right panel of the JSON schema validator tool:

 ```json
 {